schrammc/schrammc/README.md

 ### Hi there 👋

+I'm Christof Schramm, a Software Engineer specializing in web applications and FP.

+My interests are (in no particular order)
+- ⚙️ Programming languages and their implementation
+- 🚀 Performance optimization of systems both large and small
+- 🔍 Efficient algorithms and their impementation

+You can find out more about me on [my website christof-schramm.net](https://christof-schramm.net)
 <!--
 **schrammc/schrammc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.